sjTaylor/dnSim/README.md

 Anyways below is a list of things that need to be installed.

 1. Python 3.4 and tkinter which is bundled together in the windows installer on [python website](https://www.python.org/).
-2. you will need to install pillow (adds image support)
-It was quite easy to install for me.
+2. While not mandatory you'll probably want to install Pillow for image support It was quite easy to install for me.
 In the command line I ran `pip install Pillow`
 If that doesn't work you can [look here](https://pip.pypa.io/en/latest/installing.html) for  information on installing pip.
 Note: on my windows 8 machine I had pip installed, but it didn't seem to be part of my path variable.
-So I used `/cygdrive/c/Python34/Scripts/pip.exe install Pillow` in cygwin or
+So I used `C:\Python34\Scripts\pip.exe install Pillow`
-`C:\Python34\Scripts\pip.exe install Pillow`
 in the standard windows command prompt to install Pillow with pip